 This application should only be completed by the prospective delegate.
 If you are awarded a place on a training course, this is not transferable to another member of staff - it is for the named person only.

-We will open for applications for Bookbug for the Home training sessions taking place in August and September 2022 on Monday 4 July at 10am until Monday 18 July 2022 at 12pm.
+We will open for applications for Bookbug for the Home training sessions taking place January to March 2023 on Monday 31 October 2022 at 10am until Monday 14 November 2022 at 12pm.

 The exact training dates are to be confirmed.